Caring for someone who is dying

 Even when you know the end of life is approaching for a family member or friend, you might not feel prepared.
-This section covers the practical, emotional and physical issues to expect, and how you can provide comfort and support.

 Learn more about: